developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 This topic provides information for configuring the Amazon S3 data source.

-## Working with files stored in S3[​](#working-with-files-stored-in-s3 "Direct link to Working with files stored in S3")
+## Working with files stored in S3

 You can query files and folders stored in your S3 buckets.
 Dremio supports a number of different file formats.